 About 50 years ago, women had few options when it came to breast augmentation.
-Now, there are multiple implant types, as well as several different breast enlargement techniques to choose from.
-Dr. Pramit Malhotra encourages women to take advantage of the full selection of implants available to make a choice that suits them best.
-With so many decisions to make—even in terms of size alone—the process can seem overwhelming, but Dr. Malhotra will serve as an experienced guide to navigate through the breast enhancement process.
+Now, there are multiple implant types, as well as several different breast enlargement techniques to choose from, it is encouraged that women take advantage of the full selection of implants available to make a choice that suits them best.
+With so many decisions to make—even in terms of size alone—the process can seem overwhelming, but our surgeons will serve as an experienced guide to navigate through the breast enhancement process.
 He suggests that women first find images of breasts that they themselves find attractive.
 This can help narrow down the field.
 Next, once a size is selected, he recommends that women wear a bra accommodating implants of that chosen size, so the wearer can get a sense of the feel of the new chest, as well as what her new profile might look like.

 General Procedure for Breast Implants in Michigan

-Breast augmentation for Dr. Malhotra’s Michigan patients involves making a small incision to insert the breast implants.
+Breast augmentation for our Michigan patients involve making a small incision to insert the breast implants.
 There are 4 common incision locations: the armpit, nipple, breast fold, and belly button.
 We offer armpit incisions for silicone breast implants, which is not an option offered by many surgeons.

 There are 3 common locations for placing the breast implant: under the pectoralis (chest) muscle, over the muscle, or by using the “dual plane” technique, which combines both methods.
 The decision on which location to use depends on how much breast tissue you have to cover the implant, which incision you would like, how much of a breast lift you need from the implant, and what type of breast implants you have chosen.
 Some factors to consider include: